Training, Skills, and Duties of a Cashier

 Bagging the merchandise is the next hurdle to overcome in pleasing the customer.
 Dissatisfaction grows when the customer arrives home with broken items that were not properly wrapped and bagged.
 For example, tomatoes should not be the first items placed in the grocery bag.

-Proper Bagging Technique is a Learned Behavior
+Proper Bagging Is a Learned Behavior

-What Kind of Training is Needed?
+What Kind of Training Is Needed?

 According to the US Department of Labor Statistics, over 3 million retail cashier positions exist throughout the nation, and another 250,000 are expected to be added by the year 2020.— US Department of Labor